dev-bootcamp-2019/final-project-saymrwulf/README.md

 * using require() prevents transactions from running under wrong assumptions early on
 * the constructor is parameterized (timeouts) to enable automatic testing
 * helper functions encapsulate string management & hashing
+* withdraw pattern; an isolated function that is responsible for withdraws including failed transfers.

 ### UX
 * React/Redux for the heavy lifting of responsive design and keeping a global state